tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-ftp/overview.md

 -------------

-This plug-
-in requires IBM UrbanCode Deploy version 6.0.1 or later.
+This plug-in requires IBM UrbanCode Deploy version 6.0.1 or later.

 The steps in this plug-in run on any agents that the IBM UrbanCode Deploy server supports.

 Installation
 ------------

 No special steps are required for installation.
-See [Installing plug-ins in UrbanCode products](https://www.urbancode.com/resource/installing-plug-ins-in-urbancode- products/).
+See [Installing plug-ins in UrbanCode products](https://www.urbancode.com/resource/installing-plug-ins-in-urbancode-products/).

 History